ahazem/dotfiles/onboarding-guide.md

 Here are most of the steps you need to follow when setting up a new device:

-  - change shell to bash
+  - change shell to bash (install latest version of bash first)
   - install brew
   - install github cli (via brew)
   - clone dotfiles